 This vegan pâté recipe gets body from lentils and toasted walnuts and big flavor from a few unusual suspects: miso, mirin, and umeboshi.
+Serve it up with cornichons, baguette, cassava crackers, or slices of quick sourdough focaccia.

 Vegan Pâté that Tastes Like the Real Deal